foobaragency/react-social-share/README.md

 ## Custom Styles

-This individual share components provides a style prop.
-This prop can be used to pass custom styles such as border radii and box shadow.
+These share components provide a style prop that can be used to pass custom styles such as border radii and box shadow.

 ```js
 import { Facebook, Twitter } from ' @foobaragency/react-social-share';